 I wrote an entire explainer on this topic – in addition to touching on it above.

-You can run WordPress on a web host with a shared hosting plan, VPS, dedicated, or even cloud hosting plan.
+You can run WordPress on a web host with a shared hosting plan, VPS, dedicated, or even a cloud hosting plan.
 But WordPress Hosting is always going to be some sort of customized setup for WordPress.
-Sometimes it’s useful – and sometimes it’s not.
+Sometimes it’s useful – and sometimes, it’s not.
 Here’s what to look for.